MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

 	hvac.registerTempTable("hvac")
 	</pre>

-1. In a Zepellin notebook, you work in paragraphs.
+1. In a Zeppelin notebook, you work in paragraphs.
 In the screen shot below, the empty paragraph is shown.
 Paste the above code into that paragraph.

 	![The Empty Zeppelin Paragraph](Images/ex4-empty-zeppelin-paragraph.png)